Ru-Pirie/ru-pirie/README.md

 # Ru-Pirie

 ## About Me
 Hi there!
 My name is Rubens.
-I'm a engineering student currently on summer leave while awaiting my a level results.
-Feel free to drop me a line!
+I'm an electrical and electronic engineering student at The University of Southampton.
+I have had approx. 4 years of programming experience at a high level and have completed long projects in C and C#.
+I am open to commissions and challenges!

+I love a good bit of hardware design but also enjoy some programming from time to time.

 ## Contact Me
 - Twitter - [@Ru_Pirie](https://twitter.com/Ru_Pirie)